d-stephenson/d-stephenson.github.io/_posts/2021-05-23-journal-eight-des501.md

   </tr>
   <tr>
     <td>em</td>
-    <td>Length unit that is relative to the elements font size, so 5em is 5 times the current font size</td>
+    <td>Length unit that is relative to the elements<br> font size, so 5em is 5 times the current font size</td>
     <td><code>
         div {<br>
         font-size: 30px;<br>